nim-lang/Nim/doc/tut1.rst

 The above module exports ``x`` and ``*``, but not ``y``.

-The top-level statements of a module are executed at the start of the program.
+A module's top-level statements are executed at the start of the program.
 This can be used to initialize complex data structures for example.

 Each module has a special magic constant ``isMainModule`` that is true if the